 Support Network and Customer Service

-Over the years, Zoho books has acquired a big chunk of the business accounting software market with the wide range of features it provides.
+Over the years, Zoho books have acquired a big chunk of the business accounting software market with the wide range of features it provides.
 One of the main reasons that the customer base has stayed with the platform is the customer support Zoho books provides.

 It has got fast responses and low wait times, which in turn gives the software a strong edge and fetches amazing customer satisfaction.